Joy Ride (2001 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 75 out of 100, based on 31 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Kevin Thomas of the Los Angeles Times called the film "terrific escapist fare, stylish, outrageous and compelling."
 Thomas stated, "Joy Ride is a high-wire act, full of risks and shameless in resorting to old ploys only to put a fresh spin on them.
 As an action comedy played at the darkest pitch, Joy Ride is a plus for all concerned, especially its actors."

 A. O. Scott of The New York Times wrote that the film "is much more effectively terrifying than the usual overplotted, underwritten Hollywood thriller."
 Scott also commented, "It's also surprisingly funny, thanks to a playful script by Clay Tarver and J. J. Abrams and a mischievous performance by Mr. Zahn."

-Roger Ebert of The Chicago-Sun Times awarded Joy Ride three and a half stars out of a possible four, and described the film as "a first-rate pure thriller" which was "anchored by convincing characters in a halfway plausible setup."
-He had a few minor "quibbles" about aspects of individual scenes, but also said the climax was "relentlessly well-crafted".
+Roger Ebert of the Chicago Sun-Times awarded Joy Ride three and a half stars out of a possible four, and described the film as "a first-rate pure thriller" which was "anchored by convincing characters in a halfway plausible setup."
+He had a few minor "quibbles" about aspects of individual scenes, but also said the climax was "relentlessly well-crafted," summarizing: "There is a kind of horror movie that plays so convincingly we don’t realize it’s an exercise in pure style.
+Halloween is an example, and John Dahl‘s Joy Ride is another.
+Both films have an evil, marauding predator who just keeps on coming, no matter what, and always seems to know what the victims will do next."